 This year, AARP continues to work with the Small Business Administration (SBA) to help Americans over age 50 get the real-world information they need to start and grow small businesses.

 Through online educational resources and in-person events, you’ll get help on assessing if you are ready to start a business, writing a business plan, seeking financing, getting expert mentoring, and more.

 In April, AARP and SBA cohosted over 50 "Mentor Month" activities nationwide, Together we will continue to offer similar programs throughout 2014, including live workshops with accomplished business leaders and one-on-one mentoring sessions.

-You can also review free online resources AARP and the SBA have developed to help 50-plus entrepreneurs launch or grow a business.
-For example, we are hosting a webinar series featuring a variety of topics, including expanding an existing business, developing a business plan and financing your enterprise.
-Visit www.aarp.org/moneywebinars for both archived and upcoming online events.
+You can also review free online resources that AARP and the SBA have developed to help 50-plus entrepreneurs launch or grow a business.
+For example, view our webinar series featuring a variety of topics, including expanding an existing business, developing a business plan and financing your enterprise.
+Visit www.aarp.org/moneywebinars for both the webinar series and upcoming online events.

 You may also like: How to build a business from scratch